mardiros/pyramid-kvs2/README.rst

 tests
 =====

-pyramid_kvs have also a 'mock' implementation of a `kvs` used for testing purpose, register it using the pyramid plugins in your tests:::
+pyramid_kvs2 have also a 'mock' implementation of a `kvs` used for testing purpose, register it using the pyramid plugins in your tests:::

 ::

   pyramid.includes =
-      pyramid_kvs.testing
+      pyramid_kvs2.testing